anandita-3217/my-first-react-adventure/README.md

 - Handles API errors gracefully
 - No CORS issues (because PokéAPI is awesome)

+### 🐶 Dog Pics
+- Fetches Dog Pics
+- Displays Dog images
+- Handles API errors gracefully
+- No CORS issues

+###  Yes/No
+- Makes Desicions so you dont have to
+- Cool gifs to really drive the idea home

 ### ✨ Component Architecture
 - Clean separation of concerns
 - Modular, reusable components